 Prerequisites

-• Windows 11 22H2 or 24H2 (the benchmark versions differ slightly)
+• Windows 11 22H2 or 24H2 (the benchmark versions differ slightly — confirm you are applying the correct benchmark revision for your OS version)

 • PolicyAnalyzer from Microsoft's Security Compliance Toolkit (for validation)